platformsh/legacy-cli/CONTRIBUTING.md

 ## Developing in a docker container

-If you don't have PHP installed locally or for other reasons want to do development on the Platform.sh CLI inside a docker container, follow this procedure:
+If you don't have PHP installed locally or for other reasons want to do development on the CLI inside a docker container, follow this procedure:

 Create a `.env` file based on the default one